-- Displays altitude information in real-time. - □ Tracks maximum altitude find out how high your aircraft flew! - □ Record altitude data for later review. - □ USB PC Interface buily-in for configuration and data download/review. - □ Local controls allow configuration in the field. - □ Records altitude either periodically or when triggered from an external signal. - □ Firmware upgradeable. - Lightweight at only 8 grams.
+- □ Displays altitude information in real-time. - □ Tracks maximum altitude find out how high your aircraft flew! - □ Record altitude data for later review. - □ PC Interface for configuration and data download/review. - □ Local controls allow configuration in the field. - □ Records altitude either periodically or when triggered from an external signal. - □ Firmware upgradeable. - □ Lightweight at only 8 grams.